intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

    Example output on a system equipped with an Intel Core Ultra 5 125H CPU and Intel Arc Graphics iGPU:
    ```
-   Question:What is AI?
+   user: What is AI?

-   Answer: Artificial Intelligence (AI) refers to the development of computer systems that can perform tasks that typically require human intelligence, such as visual perception
+   assistant: AI stands for Artificial Intelligence, which refers to the development of computer systems that can perform tasks that typically require human intelligence, such as visual perception, speech recognition,
    ```

 ## Tips & Troubleshooting